Chicago Bankruptcy Lawyer

 Factors Influencing Success Infographic

-Success Rate:
+Success Rate

 While it’s difficult to provide a specific success rate without access to current and detailed data, it’s generally accepted that the majority of Chapter 7 bankruptcy cases result in a discharge of dischargeable debts, provided the debtor meets all requirements and there is no fraudulent activity.
 According to some sources, the success rate could be as high as 95% or more for debtors who complete the process and comply with all requirements.
+Consulting with a bankruptcy attorney can further increase the chances of a successful outcome.

 Chapter 11 bankruptcy, often referred to as reorganization bankruptcy, is known for being significantly more expensive than other types of bankruptcy.
 There are several factors that contribute to the high costs associated with Chapter 11:

+• Complexity of the Case.
 Chapter 11 cases are typically much more complex than Chapter 7 or Chapter 13 cases.
 They often involve large amounts of debt, numerous creditors, and complicated financial arrangements.
 This complexity requires more time and expertise to manage, resulting in higher legal and professional fees.

+• Legal and Professional Fees.
 The debtor in a Chapter 11 case often needs to hire attorneys, accountants, and other professionals to assist in preparing the reorganization plan, valuing assets, negotiating with creditors, and performing other necessary tasks.
 These professionals charge for their services, and their fees can add up quickly, especially in a complex case that takes a long time to resolve.

+• Duration of the Case.
 Chapter 11 cases typically take much longer to resolve than Chapter 7 or Chapter 13 cases.
 The longer a case takes, the more legal and professional hours are accumulated, and the more expensive the bankruptcy becomes.

+• Court Costs and Filing Fees.
 The filing fees for Chapter 11 bankruptcy are higher than for other types of bankruptcy.
 Additionally, there may be ongoing court costs and fees associated with managing the case.

+• The Need for a Reorganization Plan.
 In Chapter 11 bankruptcy, the debtor must create and implement a reorganization plan that details how debts will be repaid or discharged.
 Developing this plan can be a complex and time-consuming process, requiring input from various stakeholders and negotiations with creditors.

+• Administrative Expenses.
 Chapter 11 bankruptcies require ongoing administration, including filing periodic reports and other documents with the court.
 These administrative tasks require time and resources, contributing to the overall cost.

+• Potential Litigation.
 Disputes with creditors or other stakeholders can lead to litigation, which can be expensive and time-consuming.

-Size and Scope of the Debtor’s Assets and Debts:
+Size and Scope of the Debtor’s Assets and Debts

+Larger companies with substantial assets and debts will generally incur higher costs in a Chapter 11 bankruptcy due to the increased complexity and the greater amount of work required to reorganize or liquidate those assets.
 The high cost of Chapter 11 bankruptcy is due to the complexity of the cases, the need for professional services, the duration of the process, and the administrative and legal challenges involved.
 It is a sophisticated legal tool designed to allow businesses (and in some cases individuals) to restructure their debts while continuing to operate, and the associated costs reflect the level of work and expertise required to navigate this complex process successfully.

 Partner with Therman Law Offices, LTD for Expert Bankruptcy Guidance in Chicago